The Quill (software)

-The Quill is a program to write home computer adventure games.
+The Quill is a game creation system for text adventures.
 Written by Graeme Yeandle, it was published on the ZX Spectrum by Gilsoft in December 1983.
 Although available to the general public, it was used by several games companies to create best-selling titles; over 450 commercially published titles for the ZX Spectrum were written using The Quill.

 Development

 Yeandle has stated that the inspiration for The Quill was an article in the August 1980 issue of Practical Computing by Ken Reed in which Reed described the use of a database to produce an adventure game.
 After Yeandle wrote one database-driven adventure game, Timeline, for Gilsoft, he realised that a database editor was needed, and it was this software which became The Quill.